coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-an-external-passive-relay-node.md

 :sparkles: **Port Forwarding Tip**: Check that your relay port 6000 is open with [https://www.yougetsignal.com/tools/open-ports/](https://www.yougetsignal.com/tools/open-ports/) or [https://canyouseeme.org/](https://canyouseeme.org) .
 {% endhint %}

-Additionally, if you have node-exporter installed for grafana stats, you will need to open ports 9100 and 12798.
-Don't forget to update `prometheus.yml` on your prometheus server (aka relaynode1).
-Restart prometheus service for the new relay node to appear in your dashboard.
+Additionally, if you have prometheus-node-exporter installed for providing Grafana statistics, then you need to open ports 9100 and 12798.
+Do not forget to update `prometheus.yml` on your prometheus server (aka relaynode1).
+Restart the prometheus service so that the new relay node appears in your dashboard.

 ## :woman\_technologist: Configuring Topology for Existing Nodes